CardiacModelling/space-filling-designs/README.md

 ## Prerequisities

 First download the file `cmaes.m` [from Nicholas Hansen's website](https://cma-es.github.io/cmaes.m) under a GPL licence, and add that to this source code directly in the top level directory.
+Version `3.61.beta` was used for the paper results.

 ## Running designs